taraokelly/Data-Centric-RAD/README.md

 # Data-Centric-RAD-Assignment
 *Weekly computer laboratory assignments.
 Third Year, Data Centric RAD, Software Development.*

 Data-Centric relates to software in which data plays a crucial role.
-Data-Centic RAD will cover the development of software where primary function is the management and manipulation of data.
+Data-Centic RAD will cover the development of software where the primary function is the management and manipulation of data.

 This module will focus on: